Franklin Pierce: Election of 1852

 When word reached New Hampshire of the result, Pierce found it difficult to believe, and his wife fainted.
 Their son Benjamin wrote to his mother hoping that Franklin's candidacy would not be successful, as he knew she would not like to live in Washington.

-The Whig candidate was General Scott, Pierce's commander in Mexico; his running mate was Secretary of the Navy William A. Graham.
-The Whigs could not unify their factions as the Democrats had, and the convention adopted a platform almost indistinguishable from that of the Democrats, including support of the Compromise of 1850.
-This incited the Free Soilers to field their own candidate, Senator Hale of New Hampshire, at the expense of the Whigs.
+The Whig nominee was General Scott, Pierce's commander in Mexico; his running mate was Secretary of the Navy William A. Graham.
+The Whigs could not unify their factions as the Democrats had, and the convention adopted a platform almost indistinguishable from the Democrats', including support of the Compromise of 1850.
+This incited the Free Soilers to field their own candidate, Senator Hale, at the Whigs' expense.
 The lack of political differences reduced the campaign to a bitter personality contest and helped to dampen voter turnout to its lowest level since 1836; according to biographer Peter A. Wallner, it was "one of the least exciting campaigns in presidential history".
 Scott was harmed by the lack of enthusiasm of anti-slavery northern Whigs for him and the platform; New-York Tribune editor Horace Greeley summed up the attitude of many when he said of the Whig platform, "we defy it, execrate it, spit upon it".

 Pierce kept quiet so as not to upset his party's delicate unity, and allowed his allies to run the campaign.
 It was the custom at the time for candidates to not appear to seek the office, and he did no personal campaigning.
 Pierce's opponents caricatured him as an anti-Catholic coward and alcoholic ("the hero of many a well-fought bottle").
 Scott, meanwhile, drew weak support from the Whigs, who were torn by their pro-Compromise platform and found him to be an abysmal, gaffe-prone public speaker.
 The Democrats were confident: a popular slogan was that the Democrats "will pierce their enemies in 1852 as they poked [that is, Polked] them in 1844."
-This proved to be true, as Scott won only Kentucky, Tennessee, Massachusetts and Vermont, finishing with 42 electoral votes to Pierce's 254.
-With 3.2 million votes cast, Pierce won the popular vote with 50.9 to 44.1 percent.
-A sizable block of Free Soilers broke for Pierce's in-state rival, Hale, who won 4.9 percent of the popular vote.
+This proved true, as Scott won only Kentucky, Tennessee, Massachusetts, and Vermont, finishing with 42 electoral votes to Pierce's 254.
+With 3.2 million votes cast, Pierce won the popular vote, 50.9% to 44.1%.
+A sizable block of Free Soilers broke for Pierce's in-state rival, Hale, who won 4.9% of the popular vote.
 The Democrats took large majorities in Congress.